Gerald Pizzuto: Appeal and 2022 death warrant

 In January 2022, Pizzuto filed an appeal against the state execution policy, citing that the use of pentobarbital for his lethal injection execution could potentially constitute a cruel and unusual punishment given his terminal health conditions, and the drug might cause unnecessary and additional pain to him during the execution procedure.

 On February 4, 2022, Judge Jay Gaskill allowed Pizzuto's appeal against the governor's clemency decision and commuted Pizzuto's death sentence to life without parole.
 He ruled that the Idaho governor did not have the power to reject a clemency recommendation in murder cases under the Idaho Constitution, and the governor possessed such powers in only treason or conviction on impeachment but not murder or other offences.

 On June 13, 2022, the Idaho Supreme Court heard the appeal by the state, which was argued by Deputy Attorney General LaMont Anderson, who sought to vacate the district court's ruling and restore Pizzuto's death sentence.
 On August 23, 2022, the Idaho Supreme Court overturned the ruling of Judge Gaskill and reinstated Pizzuto's death sentences, finding that the Idaho governor had the authority to either accept or reject the parole board's recommendation of clemency, and this decision paved the way for the rescheduling of Pizzuto's execution.

-On November 16, 2022, three months after the reinstatement of his death sentence, a district judge signed a second death warrant for Pizzuto, whose execution was re-scheduled to occur on December 15, 2022.
+On November 16, 2022, three months after the reinstatement of his death sentence, a district judge signed a second death warrant for Pizzuto, whose execution was rescheduled to occur on December 15, 2022.
 The lawyers of Pizzuto asked for a stay of execution pending a federal appeal filed to the U.S. Supreme Court, in which they sought to bar the state from executing Pizzuto until they amended the state's execution protocols and administrative regulation on executions.

 On November 30, 2022, Pizzuto was granted another stay of execution after the officials of the Idaho Department of Correction (IDC) failed to secure a supply of lethal injection drugs required to carry out Pizzuto's death sentence.